briansunter/graph/site/content/pages/newsletter/issue-10.md

 If I had shared the links using the default `revue.co` domain, all those links would have been broken now that Revue shut down.
 Since I used my `briansunter.com` domain, the links I shared earlier still work and now direct to Substack.

 This was a good lesson on the benefits of owning your domain name and subscribers: you can switch platforms later if necessary.
-I don't like my content being locked into a domain I don't control, like  [twitter.com/bsunter](https://twitter.com/bsunter), `bsunter.substack.com`, `bsunter.medium.com`, etc. There's always a chance services will become degrade, become unfashionable or be shut down, but I've been using [briansunter.com](https://briansunter.com) since 2010, for 13 years now.
+I don't like my content being locked into a domain I don't control, like  [twitter.com/bsunter](https://twitter.com/bsunter), `bsunter.substack.com`, `bsunter.medium.com`, etc. There's always a chance services like these will degrade, become unfashionable, or be shut down, but I've been using [briansunter.com](https://briansunter.com) since 2010 for 13 years now.

 Another benefit of the personal newsletter format is the ability to migrate your followers.
 If you want to move away from social networks like Twitter or YouTube, then you lose the entire audience you built there.
 Since I can export the newsletter's subscriber list, it was relatively straightforward to migrate you all to Substack.